 The added power and spin to your serve and groundstrokes certainly make up for the marginal loss in mobility at the net, so this is not a deal breaker.

 The Babolat Pure Drive is Best for Tennis Players Who…

 If you’re serious about improving your tennis game then you should consider this racquet.
 Whether you are a competitive or recreational tennis player, the Babolat Pure Drive is the ultimate racquet for players who want to improve quickly.

 While other racquets are only good for one skill level, the Pure Drive was designed to help players of any skill level get the most out of their ability.
 There’s a reason this is one of the best selling racquets over the last decade.

 Again, while this is a great all-around tennis racquet, it’s specifically best for singles players who seek a combination of power and control on their groundstrokes.
 Primarily, it was designed to be used from the baseline.
 It’s not that it doesn’t perform well with volleys, but it is so good in other areas, that it does sacrifice a bit here.

 There are several different models of the Babolat Pure Drive.
-For most players, the 2018 model is best.
-If you need a little extra control, but less power and spin, then the 2015 model is right for you.
-However, if you are looking for something lighter or more specialized for beginners, the Lite and 110 versions below might be best.
+For most players, the 2021 model is best.
+If you need a little extra spin, and don’t mind slightly less comfort, the 2018 model is a great option.